aresdevo/animaide/README.md

 > ![AnimOffset](images/anim_offset_basic.gif)
 >
 > With this tool you can modify any animated object, and the change will propagate to the animation range.
 It can be
 > filter by a mask.
-You can find the panel in all the animation editors.
+You can find the panel in all the animation editors, but the mask option just in the GraphEditor.
 >
 > The mask has the option of adding a blending border that fades the effect of the tool.
 The interpolation can be adjusted
 > in the preferences with the interpolation options.